Getting Started

 Create your per-device config.

-Copy the template fromdevices/example.yamlin the firmware repo and paste it into ESPHome, replacing the stock YAML.
-Fill in your device-specific values:substitutions: # ======================================================================= # PIVOT DEVICE CONFIGURATION — fill in these values for each device # ======================================================================= # ESPHome device name (slug, no spaces or dashes) device_name: home_assistant_voice_lounge # Friendly name shown in HA and ESPHome device_friendly_name: Lounge VPE # Pivot device suffix — unique per device, no spaces or dashes # Must match exactly what you enter in the Pivot integration device_suffix: ha_voice_lounge # WiFi credentials — add these lines to your ESPHome secrets.yaml: # wifi_ssid: "Your Network Name" # wifi_password: "Your Password" wifi_ssid: !secret wifi_ssid wifi_password: !secret wifi_password # API encryption key — use the one from Take Control, or generate one at: # https://esphome.io/components/api.html#configuration-variables api_encryption_key: "your-key-here" # LED orientation: # '6' flat on a surface, cable facing away (default) # '0' upright on a stand, cable at the bottom led_offset: '6' # ======================================================================= packages: pivot: url: https://github.com/alistairmerritt/pivot-firmware ref: main file: home-assistant-voice.yaml refresh: 1dThe
+Copy the template fromdevices/example.yamlin the firmware repo (or the code block below) and paste it into ESPHome, replacing the stock YAML.
+Fill in your device-specific values:substitutions: # ======================================================================= # PIVOT DEVICE CONFIGURATION – fill in these values for each device # ======================================================================= # ESPHome device name (use dashes not underscores) device_name: home-assistant-voice-lounge # Friendly name shown in HA and ESPHome device_friendly_name: Lounge VPE # Pivot device suffix – unique per device, no spaces or dashes # Must match exactly what you enter in the Pivot integration device_suffix: ha_voice_lounge # WiFi credentials – add these lines to your ESPHome secrets.yaml: # wifi_ssid: "Your Network Name" # wifi_password: "Your Password" wifi_ssid: !secret wifi_ssid wifi_password: !secret wifi_password # API encryption key – use the one from Take Control, or generate one at: # https://esphome.io/components/api.html#configuration-variables api_encryption_key: "your-key-here" # LED orientation: # '6' flat on a surface, cable facing away (default) # '0' upright on a stand, cable at the bottom led_offset: '6' # ======================================================================= packages: pivot: url: https://github.com/alistairmerritt/pivot-firmware ref: main file: home-assistant-voice.yaml refresh: 1dThe

 packages:block at the bottom tells ESPHome to fetch the full firmware from GitHub automatically – do not paste the contents ofhome-assistant-voice.yamldirectly.The